 The Kajsamoor is Charlestown’s resident classic ship.
 She is a two-masted ketch, with the mizzen mast shorter than the main mast and stepped forward of the helm.
 This type of vessel is also known as a Galleass-rigged square-topsail schooner.
 She was built in 1939 in Norway, and originally registered in the port of Tallin.
 As she was launched at the beginning of World War II, she was quickly requisitioned by the German Navy for use as a naval training vessel.
 After the war, she returned to civil service as a cargo ship.
 The Kajsamoor arrived in Charlestown on 8th May 2017 and since that time has been used on many film productions, including Poldark, Taboo and Frontier.
 We also enjoy relationships with a range of other classic vessels upon whom we can call on for film work.
 These include the larger tall ships through to smaller ships such as a Gaff Cutter.
 These vessels are well-versed in both film production and in filming within Charlestown Harbour and the surrounding coastline.

 The Kasjamoor is also available to hire for private parties and events.
 The Harbour can supply everything from a 3 course meal, to a drinks reception, or just the venue.
 As well as the substantial open deck space, the Kajsamoor has a large hold area that can comfortably seat 32 people for a meal, or around 50 people standing.
 Catering for events is provided by local popular restaurant, The Longstore.
-For more information or to book the Kajsamoor for your event, contact us: firstname.lastname@example.org or call on 01726 70241
+For more information, visit the events section of the website or contact us: firstname.lastname@example.org or call on 01726 70241